microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Developing inside a container on a remote Docker host

-Occasionally you may want to use the Remote - Containers extension to develop inside a container that sits on remote server.
-While we are looking at ways to optimize this experience, this section will outline how you can achieve this today by attaching to a remote container from VS Code or using Docker Compose and `devcontainer.json`.
+Sometimes you may want to use the Remote - Containers extension to develop inside a container that sits on remote server.
+While we are looking at ways to optimize this experience, this section outlines how you can achieve this today by attaching to a remote container from VS Code or using Docker Compose and `devcontainer.json`.

 You can use the Docker CLI locally with a remote Docker host by setting [local environment variables like `DOCKER_HOST`, `DOCKER_CERT_PATH`, `DOCKER_TLS_VERIFY`](https://docs.docker.com/machine/reference/env/).
-Since VS Code uses the Docker CLI under the hood, you can use these same environment variables to connect the Remote - Containers extension to this same remote host.
+Since VS Code uses the Docker CLI under the hood, you can use these same environment variables to connect the Remote - Containers extension to the same remote host.
 You can either use [Docker Machine](https://docs.docker.com/machine/) to set this up or manually set the environment variables.
 Below are two snippets for configuring the Remote - Containers extension assuming you have `code-insiders` in your path.

 1. Use Docker Machine (replacing the appropriate values below based on the [driver](https://docs.docker.com/machine/drivers/) you pick):